 Picture 1: Overview about the system with LoRaWAN nodes, gateway, IoT server and application server.

 A BMP180 sensor is used that can measure the temperature and the pressure.
+Additionally humidity and the CO2 level is measured by the SCD30 sensor.
 The measurement will be done every 15 minutes by an ESP32 microcontroller that will preprocess the data.
 Additional sensors can be added to the node.
 The system is powered by a Lithium-ion battery and it is programmed in the Arduino environment in the programming language C. In Picture 2 the node is shown with the sensor outside the box, the microcontroller with antenna and the battery.
 In the end the data will be send via radio frequency with 868MHz to a base station inside the building using the LoRa technology.

 Picture 2: The node with the sensor outside of the box, the microcontroller with antenna and battery.